-ndependent Ob server Report lwi Ngā Hapū o Te W hakaaetanga Trust ( LNG) of Ngāpuhi Hapū Ngāti Torehina ki I Ngāti Torehina ki Matakā (NTKM) Location Wharengaere Bay , Bay of Islands Date Sunday, 31 March 2024 Start time 10:09am Finish time 12:14pm Chair Herbert Rihari Observers Zachary Whitsitt a Tai Tokerau nd Bettina Reid, Te Puni Kōkiri - Regional office, Te Presenters Herbert Rihari and PowerPoint prese l Te Hurihanga Riha ntation. ri (kaumātua) via Attendance ni Kōkiri observers and throughout the hui, so this is an Purpose The purpose of the hui was described by the resolution being voted on: "The acceding hapū of Te Whakaaetanga Trust established by Deed dated 14 January 2023 (collectively referred to as "Ngā Hapū Te Whakaaetanga") mandate Te Whakaaetanga Trust to represent them in negotiations with the Crown in respect of the comprehensive settlement of all of Ngā Hapū Te Whakaaetanga historical Te Tiriti o Waitangi claims and further mandate Te Whakaaetanga Trust to present an initialled deed of settlement to Ngā Hapū Te Whakaaetanga for ratification prior to a Deed of Settlement being signed" Agenda Time 10:00am 10:08am 10:20am he agenda accompa ui for the hui.
-Kaup a rakia/Hime himihi/Waia - Overview of the o roducing Te Puni Ko (mins) 8 12 8 mins dependent Observe 2) Main Kaupapa
+ndependent Observer Report lwi Ngā Hapū o Te Whakaaetanga Trust (LNG) of Ngāpuhi Hapū Ngāti Torehina ki Matakā (NTKM) Location Wharengaere Bay , Bay of Islands Date Sunday, 31 March 2024 Start time 10:09am Finish time 12:14pm Chair Herbert Rihari Observers Zachary Whitsitt a Tai Tokerau nd Bettina Reid, Te Puni Kōkiri - Regional office, Te Presenters Herbert Rihari and Te Hurihanga Rihari (kaumātua) via PowerPoint presentation.
+Attendance Total of 77 people, including 2 Te Puni Kōkiri observers and children people were arriving and leaving throughout the hui, so this is an approximate number Purpose The purpose of the hui was described by the resolution being voted on: "The acceding hapū of Te Whakaaetanga Trust established by Deed dated 14 January 2023 (collectively referred to as "Ngā Hapū Te Whakaaetanga") mandate Te Whakaaetanga Trust to represent them in negotiations with the Crown in respect of the comprehensive settlement of all of Ngā Hapū Te Whakaaetanga historical Te Tiriti o Waitangi claims and further mandate Te Whakaaetanga Trust to present an initialled deed of settlement to Ngā Hapū Te Whakaaetanga for ratification prior to a Deed of Settlement being signed" Agenda Time 10:00am 10:08am 10:20am he agenda accompa ui for the hui.
+Kaup a arakia/Hime himihi/Waia - Overview of the co croducing Te Puni Ko (mins) 8 12 8 mins dependent Observe 2) Main Kaupapa ≥) wain Kaupapa

 This file note is a final summary report of the hui.
 It is not a full transcript or a full record of the hui.
 It is intended for internal Te Puni Kōkiri use only and not public distribution.
-It may, however, be subject to Official

-Information Act 1982 requests in the future.
+It may, however, be subject to Official Information Act 1982 requests in the future.